 WHAT YOU CAN EXPECT ME TO CHARGE

-AN INITIAL FULL ASSESSMENT: This is generally carried out at a single appointment and in most cases will involve a two hours face-to-face with you.
+AN INITIAL FULL ASSESSMENT: This is generally carried out at a single appointment and in most cases will involve a 90 minute face-to-face with you.
 In addition, this includes whatever preliminary time is needed for reading reports and letters and subsequent time for writing a report .
 It is not unusual for this to total 4 hours.
 I will produce a detailed assessment report and, where indicated, recommendations for sharing with other clinicians and educational agencies

 Fees include a brief letter (to you and your GP).
 Multiple letters, special letters to schools or education authorities, telephone calls to and liaison with other professionals etc. take time and I need to charge for these pro rata.